james-stevens/pyrar/COMMERICAL_HOSTING.md

 The 11th user's PC will automatically wait until the 1st user's query has finished, so all they will see an hour-glass for a little longer than otherwise.

-Note: All searches are done in batches of a handful at a time (configurable), so users don't have nothing happening for any significant time.
+Note: All searches are done in batches of a handful at a time (configurable, default is 5), so users won't have an hour-glass for any significant time.

 Its possible the number of threads can be extended - depending on what other services you want.